Diversity, Equity, Inclusion, and Belonging (DEIB) at Schoolhouse

 In the words of theologian Richard Shaull, from his foreword to Paulo Freire’s Pedagogy of the Oppressed, “There is no such thing as a neutral educational process.
 Education either functions as an instrument that is used to facilitate the integration of the younger generation into the logic of the present system and bring about conformity to it, or it becomes the ‘practice of freedom,’ the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world.”

-We believe that diversity, equity & inclusion and social justice should not only be aspirations of a strong, healthy community, but practices that all members engage in.
-Below is a sample of some of the ways our students experience DEI.
+We believe that diversity, equity, inclusion, belonging, and social justice should not only be aspirations of a strong, healthy community, but practices that all members engage in.
+Below is a sample of some of the ways our students experience DEIB.

 Inspirational Social Justice Leaders

 K+1 students work on large portraits of leaders of the civil rights movement.